elifesciences/elife-xpub/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Feature issue template
-about: A broad template for feature-building issues
+about: A broad template for feature-building issues.
+Each issue should have at least two labels (one to indicate the corresponding epic and one to indicate the nature of the ticket).

 ---

-# Issue Title

-Should be clear, precise and (where possible) written in non-technical language.

-# Labels

-Each ticket should have at least two labels- one to indicate the corresponding epic and one to indicate the nature of the ticket.

 # Description